Welcome to Turtle Island Storytellers

 As First Nations people, we are humbled by the wisdom of our elders and the deep connection they share with Great Spirit, the world of nature and family.
 We regard our elders as rapidly-vanishing and irreplaceable keepers of oral history, tradition and the environment.
 The values they extol represent an ancient legacy of knowledge which is becoming as endangered as many disappearing species in our fragile ecosystem.

-Wisdom of the Elders, Inc.was originally founded in 1992 in Portland, Oregon by the late Martin High Bear, Lakota medicine man and spiritual leader, and Rose High Bear, Deg Hit’an Dine, or Alaskan Athabascan.
-WOTE is administered by an all American Indian Board of Directors, with membership including MicMac, Lakota, Abenaki, Yupik, Choctaw, Juaneno Band of California Mission Indians, and Dine tribal members.
-Our Cultural Preservation Advisory Board of indigenous elders has provided cultural guidance for WOTE projects since 1998.
+Wisdom of the Elders, Inc. was founded in 1993 in Portland, Oregon by the late Martin High Bear, Lakota medicine man and spiritual leader, and Rose High Bear, Deg Hit’an Dine, or Alaskan Athabascan.
+WOTE is administered by its Board of Directors and staff, which includes members who are Abenaki, Choctaw, Cowlitz, Deg Hit’an Dine, Kalapuya/Coos, Latino, Mohawk, Ojibwe, Southern Ute, and Wasco/Warm Springs.